wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

    2. **Data Quality Rules**
       1. Show `require_more_than_one_ingredient` rule definition in Terraform `data-governance.tf` or in the Confluent Cloud UI (on `raw.recipes`)

-      1. Demonstrate by trying to produce a recipe that violates the rule by running:
+      1. Reconfigure the recipe producer to send an invalid message

          1. Edit `./byte-to-eat-v1-docker-producer-recipes/docker-compose.yml` with:

+            _If using the CLI, you can edit this file through the symlink `recipe-configuration.yaml` by running `vi recipe-configuration.yaml`_

             ```yaml
                   - LIST_ALL_INGREDIENTS=false
             ```

-         1. Run this in the in the `terraform/confluent-cloud/main` directory:
+         1. Restart the (v1) recipe producer

             ```shell
-            make up SERVICE=byte-to-eat-v1-docker-producer-recipes
+            ./helper-scripts/start-recipe-producer.sh
             ```

+      1. Look at the logs for the new producer with this:

+         ```bash
+         docker logs producer-reipes
+         ```

-      1. Show the bad message ending up in the `raw.recipes.dlq` topic.
+      1. In the Confluent Cloud UI, show the bad message ending up in the `raw.recipes.dlq` topic.

       1. Undo the change to `./byte-to-eat-v1-docker-producer-recipes/docker-compose.yml`, and re-deploy:

             ```shell
-            make up SERVICE=byte-to-eat-v1-docker-producer-recipes
+            ./helper-scripts/start-recipe-producer.sh
             ```

    3. **Data Transformation Rules**
       1. Show `transform_recipe_name_to_valid_recipe_id` rule definition in Terraform `data-governance.tf` or in the Confluent Cloud UI (on `raw.recipes`).

-      1. Show the recipe id in the Java Code `ProducerAvroRecipes.java` in the `byte-to-eat-v1-docker-producer-recipes` directory.
+      1. Look at the unmodified recipe being produced by running this command:

+         ```bash
+         docker logs producer-recipes
+         ```

       1. Show how the recipe ID is transformed when it's written to the `raw.recipe` topic via the Data Transformation rule.

+      1. Alternately, look at the recipe (`recipe_id` field) in the recipe consumer application:

+         ```bash
+         docker logs consumer-recipes
+         ```

    4. **Data Encryption Rules**
       1. Key Shared with Confluent